gek169/Simple_ISA/README.md

 rxicmp: comparison like rxcmp, but for signed 32 bit integers.
 (1 byte) (D3)

-The rest: nop duplicates, free for expansion (1 byte)
+The rest: halt duplicates, free for expansion (1 byte)
 ```

 Read the documentation for more information.